 In order for them to firm up, they must be placed in the freezer to set (otherwise they’re too soft and mush).
 Once they’re set though they can be placed in the fridge and eaten anytime or in the freezer.

-If in the freezer, simply let them thaw for a few minutes before eating.
+They'll stay fresh in the fridge for up to a week and in the freezer for 3 months.
+If stored in the freezer, simply let them thaw for a few minutes before eating.

 Other Easy, Healthy Dessert Recipes You’ll Love